 If you think a surface may be infected, clean it with a common household disinfectant to kill the virus and protect yourself and others.
 Clean your hands with an alcohol-based hand rub or wash them with soap and water.
 Avoid touching your eyes, mouth, or nose.

 What are the symptoms?
 Patients may have fever, cough, runny nose, shortness of breath and other symptoms.

 In more severe cases, infection can cause pneumonia with severe acute respiratory distress.

+Is there a cure or vaccine?
 There are no vaccines that protect against COVID-19.

 There is no specific treatment for COVID-19.
 Early diagnosis and general supportive care are important.
 Most of the time, symptoms will resolve on their own.
 People who have serious disease with complications can be cared for in hospital.

 How do I get tested for COVID-19?
 The Department of Health is recommending only people with acute, cold, flu-like symptoms AND who are returned travellers, OR a contact of a confirmed case, be tested for COVID-19.

 Testing is NOT recommended for any person who has a respiratory illness (cough, runny nose, fever) only.